mrjoes/tornadio2/doc/bugs.rst

 So, you can not expect query string parametes to be passed to your virtual connections and will have to structure your JS code, so first ``io.connect()`` will include anything you want to pass to the server.

+Windows and anti-virus software
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+It is known that some anti-virus software (I'm lookin at you, Avast) is messing up with websockets protocol if it is going through the port 80.
+Avast proxies all traffic through local proxy which does some on-the-fly traffic analysis and their proxy does not support websockets - all messages sent from server are queued in their proxy, connection is kept alive, etc.

+Unfortunately, socket.io does not support this situation and won't fallback to other protocol.

+There are few workarounds:
+1. Disable websockets for everyone (duh)
+2. Run TornadIO2 (or your proxy/load balancer) on two different ports and have simple logic on client side to switch to another port if connection fails

+Socket.IO developers are aware of the problem and next socket.io version will provide official workaround.

+Here's more detailed article on the matter: `https://github.com/LearnBoost/socket.io/wiki/Socket.IO-and-firewall-software <https://github.com/LearnBoost/socket.io/wiki/Socket.IO-and-firewall-software>`_.